-The cost of travel in Israel is a question that we are frequently asked about but, of course, how much it will cost to travel around Israel depends very much on your preferences and how clever you can be in planning your trip.
-As a western country, travel in Israel does cost more than in the rest of the Middle East – you’ll need to expect Western European prices and you’ll have no nasty surprises.
+The cost of travel in Israel is a question that we are frequently asked about.
+How much it will cost to travel around Israel depends very much on your preferences and how clever you can be in planning your trip.
+As a western country, travel in Israel does cost more than in the rest of the Middle East.
+You’ll need to expect Western European prices and you’ll have no nasty surprises.
 Having said this, there are some ways that you can save the pennies and travel in Israel on even the tightest of budgets.

-Israel has a fast growing network of independent and high quality hostels.
-They offer affordable and high quality accommodation, combined with great facilities and services designed for budget travelers.
-There are now great hostels in almost every city in Israel, and most of the hostels in Israel have dorm rooms starting from 70 NIS a night (as of early 2013, about 20 USD).
-It is, of course, more than you would expect to pay in many parts of the world, but the standard of accommodation is higher, with air conditioned rooms, breakfast, and other facilities fairly standard.
+Israel has a fast-growing network of independent and high-quality hostels.
+They offer affordable and high-quality accommodation, combined with great facilities and services designed for budget travelers.
+There are now great hostels in almost every city in Israel.
+Most of the hostels in Israel have dorm rooms starting from 70 NIS a night (about 20 USD).
+It is, of course, more than you would expect to pay in many parts of the world, but the standard of accommodation is higher, with air-conditioned rooms, breakfast, and other facilities fairly standard.

 Israel has a very advanced bus network which is efficient, safe, and affordable.
 Bus fares in Israel, particularly to the remoter regions of the country, are subsidized and this makes the buses a popular way to get around.
-Most buses offer free wifi.
-The bus from Jerusalem to Tel Aviv, costs around 18 NIS (5 USD) one-way, whilst the bus from Jerusalem to Haifa or Nazareth is around 40 NIS (11 USD) one-way.
-Also, take advantage of self-guided tours and other products designed for budget travelers which allow you to visit some more inaccessible sites for reasonable prices.
+Most buses offer free Wifi.
+The bus from Jerusalem to Tel Aviv, costs around 18 NIS (5 USD) one-way.
+The bus from Jerusalem to Haifa or Nazareth is around 40 NIS (11 USD) one-way.
+Also, take advantage of self-guided tours and other products designed for budget travelers.
+This will allow you to visit some more inaccessible sites for reasonable prices.